The distribution of Weierstrass points on a tropical curve: Abstract tropical curves

 \section{Abstract tropical curves}

 In this section we define metric graphs and linear equivalence of divisors on metric graphs.
-We use the terms ``metric graph'' and ``abstract tropical curve'' interchageably.
-We recall the Baker-Norine rank of a divisor, and state the Riemann-Roch theorem which is satisfied by this rank function.
+We use the terms ``metric graph'' and ``(abstract) tropical curve'' interchangeably.
+We recall the Baker--Norine rank of a divisor, and state the Riemann--Roch theorem which is satisfied by this rank function.